ramieeee/self_learning/semi_projects/API_development/info.md

 * tables at pgAdmin 4: database -> schemas -> public -> table
 * data type `serial`: it is a randomely created number to act as id

+When using Postgres with Python, it needs a driver.

 # Database

 * A table represents a subject or event in an application